gabesoft/trans/README.md

 Further transformation methods can be chained on the trans wrapper.

 ### value()
-This should be called to get back the raw data object.
+Unwraps the raw data object.

 ### get(callback)
-This method makes the current raw data available for inspection.
+Makes the current raw data available for inspection.
 It can be used to insert console log statements in the transformation chain for debugging purposes.

 ``` javascript